refinery-platform/refinery-platform/docs/tutorial.md

 ## 6. Viewing Analysis Results
 1. Upon successful completion of an analysis, click its name from the Analyses tab within the File Browser
-2. Click the desired analysis name again
-3. Follow the steps below corresponding to which analysis workflow was run:
+2. Follow the steps below corresponding to which analysis workflow was run:
   - __FastQC__
     1. To view FastQC results, click the bar graph icon associated with the 1_fastqc_results file
     2. Use the drop-down menu to view the results of the various FastQC analysis modules